mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-modeling-views.md

 | 2 | Don't Look Up |
 | 4 | Jason Bourne |

+**Note**: This only describes what's stored at the View query level.
+The UI will allow additional filtering that is not "saved" to the query.

 ## Sorting
 Views can have sorting applied.
 Unlike Tables, view sorting is not necessarily related to the columns that are present in the view.